mantrajsframework/mantrad/docs/08-component-blocks.md

 ## Using *access conditions*

-In Mantra *access conditions* are handlers than can register a Mantra component the check if the view or a block can be accessed or not according to any condition.
+In Mantra *access conditions* are handlers than can register a Mantra component to check if the view or a block can be accessed or not according to any condition.

 A typical scenario is the access condition for preventing an anonymous user to access a specific view.